HugoCasa/hach-project/index.md

 Ah, we see here that indeed the majority of speakers tend to be older rather than younger...
 <br>
 The sample of population speaking about climate change in 2018 is rather old with a mean age of 56 years.
 The majority of speakers in the dataset are politicians and it's biased towards english speaking news, so this doesn't come as a big surprise.

+> The years before Greta (b.G): The years before Greta are characterized by a lot of old men speaking about climate change.
+We count 2017 and 2018 as before Greta, as she started to take off as a public speaker by the end of 2018 only.

 <br>
 The fact that Greta, 16 years old, is being quoted about climate change is a game changer, as she stands out from the typical population in this context.
 We wonder if this change will persist, or if she is just an exception that proves the rule.
 <br>
 After some background checking, we found that due to some inconsistencies in the wikidata every speaker without any entry for age is attributed an age of 21 years.
 This explains the peak of 21 year olds being quoted on climate change.

+> The years after Greta (a.G.): We hoped to see some change in the years after Greta (2019 and 2020) in terms of distribution of age and gender of the speakers.

 ### How many times is Greta actually quoted ?